 If you entered a title on your colloquium registration form, then your colloquium title will appear on your transcript.
 The title does not appear on your diploma, which states that you have earned a Bachelor of Arts in Individualized Study.

 Depending on room availability, colloquia are usually held in the colloquium room 427 or your primary faculty adviser’s office.
 You will be notified as to the location of your colloquium in the colloquium confirmation email sent to you, your adviser, and the rest of the committee.
 This confirmation is sent by the Office of Advising.

 Feel free to send a potential committee member the following description of the event and the expectations for his/her participation: "The Gallatin colloquium provides an opportunity to explore ways of integrating a student's academic, professional, and intellectual odyssey through conversation with the adviser and two other members of the NYU community.
 The discussion will be supported with the ideas and themes from texts that have been significant to the student's undergraduate education.
 The colloquium should be viewed as a student-driven conversation, not a defense, allowing space to reflect on the student's time at Gallatin.

 Committee members should read the student's rationale and booklist, which come attached to the colloquium registration confirmation sent by the Office of Advising in advance of the colloquium, and come prepared with a few questions or points of conversation.
 Committee members are not required to have read all of the texts on the booklist.
 Two hours should be set aside for this event."

 You may also ask the Senior Class Adviser to reach out to the faculty member.

 After reading the colloquium-related sections of the Gallatin website, feel free to contact the Office of Advising administrative assistant with questions regarding the overall colloquium process (firstname.lastname@example.org).
-If you have questions about your specific situation, contact the senior class adviser.
+If you have questions about your specific situation, contact the Senior Class Adviser and/or your primary faculty adviser.